1i/dynamoBirdus/README.md

 ## Cognito
 Allow anonymous users to submit bird sightings.
+Use Federated Identities instead of the signup/signin functionality of User Pools.
 Each set of user sightings is held for verification by an admin as batched by user.

 ## CodeBuild